The dispersion time of random walks on finite graphs: Introduction

-The upper bound in Theorem~\ref{theorem:general} matches (in order of magnitude) Matthews bound for the cover time.
-While it is tight for the cycle, it turns out to be not tight for most ``well-connected'' graphs like expanders, high-dimensional grids and hypercubes.
-Thus, unlike the cover time, the dispersion time is usually of order $t_{hit}$.
-We provide a general framework of establishing bounds better than $O(t_{hit} \log n)$ by considering certain sums of hitting times of subsets of decreasing sizes.
+Let $ t_{hit}(\pi,S)$ denote the expected hitting time of $S\subseteq V$ by a random walk from stationarity.
+We provide a general framework for establishing bounds better than $\mathcal{O}(t_{hit} \log n)$ by considering certain sums of hitting times of subsets of decreasing sizes.